Quasistationary distributions for one-dimensional diffusions with singular boundary points: Yaglom Limits

 \subsubsection{Sufficient Conditions for Assumption \ref{a:1}}

 We next give some necessary conditions for Assumption \ref{a:1}, Unfortunately, these conditions are not minimal.
 A complete understanding of Assumption \ref{a:1} remains open.
-Furthermore, it is very natural to conjecture that Assumption \ref{a:1} is not necessary in the proof of Theorem \ref{t:1}. \begin{proposition} Suppose that $b\in C^1((0,\infty))$, $\inf_{s>0}(b(s)^2-b'(s))>c$ for some $c>0$ and
+Furthermore, it is very natural to conjecture that Assumption \ref{a:1} is not necessary in the proof of Theorem \ref{t:exit_natural}. \assumption*